mattbellis/Siena-College-CSIS-200/HOWTO_INSTALL.md

 * Instructions to install Git on both Windows and Mac can be found on [Git Immersion](http://gitimmersion.com/) (links on right).
    * You should *not* install the "Graphical Clients" at this time.
 Just use the "Install Git" links.

+### Windows
+* When you download the file and double click the file to install, you will have different options.
+Just take the defaults except...
+   * Select "Additional Icons for Desktop" and "Quick Launch"
+   * You will also only be installing "Git Bash" (one of the defaults).
+This means you will use Git in Linux-like environment.
+* When you have installed everything, launch "Git Bash".
+You should get a window that looks like the Linux stuff we were doing.
+* This environment works just like Linux, so you can use all your commands here.
+To make sure things work, type git --version
+* If it works you will see something like git version 2.6.3.windows.1